 Data Governan ce Charter, continued EXAMPL DATA GOVERNANCE COMMITTEE Representation on the DGC needs to include the administrative, clinical, operations, and financial sides of the organization, covering key data categories such as EHR data, patient experience data, and financial data as well as incorporate key organizational enabling functions like Information Technology (IT), Quality Improvement (QI), and Human Resources (HR).
-MEMBERSHIP The proposed membership of the I DGC is as follows: • CEO Medical Services Leader Information Technology Leader Human Resources Leader Operations Leader Behavior Health Services Leader Quality Improvement Leader TTENDANCE To aid the successful implementation of the DGC, the following outlines expectations for attendance and active participation: AND PARTICIPATION • New Membership Selection: New DGC members will be selected by the DGC itself, with the exception of the Chair who is appointed by the CEO. • Ad Hoc Attendees: Ad hoc attendees may be requested in order to provide specialist input as required. • Quorum: Quorum for the DGC is robustly maintained. s considered when, at a minimum, 50% of the DGC i members PLUS the Chair is present.
-The Chair will ensure that the list of attendees is AUTHORITY To aid the successful implementation ty: - m the CEO with escalation and reporting erred to the appropriate working groups onal Teams). • Authority lies with the DGC itself, as a committee, and not with any specific individual.
+MEMBERSHIP The proposed membership of the D DGC is as follows: • CEO Medical Services Leader Information Technology Leader Human Resources Leader Operations Leader Behavior Health Services Leader Quality Improvement Leader ATTENDANCE To aid the successful implementation on of the DGC, the following outlines expectations f or attendance and active participation: AND PARTICIPATION • New Membership Selection: New DGC members will be selected by the DGC itself, with the exception of the Chair who is appointed by the CEO. • Ad Hoc Attendees: Ad hoc attendees may be requested in order to provide specialist input as required. • Quorum: Quorum for the DGC is considered when, at a minimum, 50% of the DGC members PLUS the Chair is present.
+The Chair will ensure that the list of attendees is robustly maintained.
+AUTHORITY To aid the successful implementation of DGC, the following outlines the DGC's authority: - m the CEO with escalation and reporting erred to the appropriate working groups anal Teams).
+Authority lies with the DGC itself, as a committee, and not with any specific individual.
 The Chair's role is to facilitate and manage the conversation of the DGC to enable decision making and to aid issue resolution.
-REQUENCY To aid the successful implementation that the DGC should meet: on of the DGC, the following outline the frequency • In Person and Teleconference: Regularly scheduled meetings will be conducted in-person and by teleconference to ensure that all stakeholders have an opportun OF MEETINGS I meet initially on a monthly basis for 1 hour and to participate. on an ad-hoc basis, as required.
+FREQUENCY AND NATURE To aid the successful implementation that the DGC should meet: on of the DGC, the following outline the frequency In Person and Teleconference: Regularly scheduled meetings will be conducted in-person and by teleconference to ensure that all stakeholders have an opportuni OF MEETINGS • Monthly Meetings: The DGC wil l meet initially on a monthly basis for 1 hour and to participate. on an ad-hoc basis, as required.
 Periodic Review: Periodically, the DGC will review the frequency and duration of meetings in-line with organization's needs.
 GUIDING The DGC will have an assigned Cha ir to guide the decisions that need to be Chair's Role: The Chair will provide oversight and guidance to the DGC.
-HE DATA GOVERNANCE that the organization brings to the DGC.
-Chair's responsibilities: OMMITTEE and moderator to coordinate with the different input to the DGC so they are able to make a Chairing DGC meetings decision effectively and efficiently t o support the organization to become a data- Delegating responsibility for Action Items driven organization. • EnsEnsuring Action Items are addressed by their assigned owners Assisting decision making as necessary by providing oversight and issue resolutio Appointing the Chair: The CEO will appoint the DGC Chair.
+HE DATA that the organization brings to the DGC.
+Chair's responsibilities: OMMITTEE and moderator to coordinate with the different input to the DGC so they are able to make a Chairing DGC meetings decision effectively and efficiently t o support the organization to become a data- Delegating responsibility for Action Items driven organization. • EnsEnsuring Action Items are addressed by their assigned owners • Assisting decision making as necessary by providing oversight and issue resolutio Appointing the Chair: The CEO will appoint the DGC Chair.

 Data Governance Comm littee Agenda EXAMPLE

 ТОРІС DISCUSSION POINTS ACTIONS

 8:00 Welcome • Agenda Overview

 Review June Meeting Minutes

 8:05 Data Strategy / DIRT • Review status of Data Strategy /

 Data and Information Request Log

 Discuss priority efforts

 P4P Quality Initiatives

 8:15 Data Quality Update on data quality efforts

 LOINC Code Mapping for Cervical Cancer Screening

 New data quality needs

 Depression Screening Smart Form

 Workflow updates

 Results Mapping Properly

 8:30 Reports Update on report development

 Provider Dashboards

 New report needs

-• Health Plan membership lists
+Health Plan membership lists

-8:40 Data Tools Update on data tool optimization and/or needs
+8:40 Data Tools • Update on data tool optimization and/or needs

 Provider Dashboard (Tableau?)

 8:50 Training Needs Update on training efforts

 Manual Reconciliation of Lab Data

-New training needs
+• New training needs

 Using Smart Forms for Depression Screening

 9:00 Adjourn